“In the reverse transcriptase PCR, cDNA is constructed from the RNA using a reverse transcriptase enzyme to study gene expression.”

 - The method can do quantitative as well as qualitative analysis.

-- A small amount of RNA can be used for gene expression studies.
+- It required a smaller amount of sample gene expression studies.

-- Post PCR processing such as agarose gel electrophoresis is not required here.
+- Post PCR processing such as agarose gel electrophoresis is not needed here.

 - The method is simple, easy to use, rapid and cost-effective.